Austria and Russian intelligence: Overview

 NBC reported in 2018 that the pro-Russian Freedom Party's control of intelligence services "led to fears that Western secrets aren't safe any more" in Austria.
 Gustav Gressel, a former desk officer at the Austrian Ministry of Defense, predicted "Austria is part of the European Union defense policy, and whatever is agreed and discussed there will be leaked to Moscow".
+The 2018 raid on Austria's intelligence agency is alleged by some sources to have been instigated by Russian intelligence through manipulation of the FPÖ.

 In 2018, an Austrian colonel came under investigation on allegations he had spied for Russia since the 1990s.
 The case was described as a "particular embarrassment to Austria" by the BBC.
 In 2020, the man was sentenced for betraying state secrets and spying for the GRU for over 25 years.

-In 2019, German federal police (BKA) raised concerns that Austrian intelligence agents aided Russian intelligence services, alleging two Austrian agents – one of the Egisto Ott – had passed on sensitive information to Russia.
+In 2019, German federal police (BKA) raised concerns that Austrian intelligence agents aided Russian intelligence services, alleging two Austrian agents – one of them Egisto Ott – had passed on sensitive information to Russia.
 The German statement came weeks after a Georgian of Chechen descent was assassinated in Berlin, on behalf of Russian authorities.

 Also in 2019, the head of BVT informed that despite the agency not taking part in the working groups of the Club of Bern, due to concern from members of leaks, it was still a member.
 In an annual report, the BVT has itself stated that Austria is a "favored area of operations" for a "high" number of spies.
-BVT head Peter Gridling estimated it consisted of "a community of hundreds of people".

 In the wake of the Skripal poisonings, Austria was one of few EU countries not to expel Russian diplomats.

 The Kurz government including the Freedom Party collapsed in 2019, after a video emerged showing Heinz-Christian Strache, vice chancellor and Freedom Party leader, apparently accepting an offer of financing from a woman pretending to be the niece of a Russian oligarch.

 In June 2020, a retired member of the Austrian military was sentenced to three years in prison after being found guilty of spying for Russian authorities.

-In 2021, Austrian diplomat Johannes Peterlik came under investigation for leaking confidential documents related to the Skripal poisonings.
-Peterlik had been the highest ranking civil servant at the ministry from 2018 to 2020.
-Die Presse and Der Standard stated Peterlik is suspected of giving classified documents to a former Austrian secret agent accused of spying for Russia.
+Christo Grozev, formerly of Bellingcat, has claimed that while doing investigations in Austria, he was surveilled by Austrian intelligence at the explicit order of Russia.
+Due to Russia's "deep penetration" of Austria, he has called it the least safe European country; he later fled country after being told by Austrian authorities that it was unsafe for him to stay.